all-c-a-p-s/Panda/README.md

 # Panda
 Panda is a chess engine written in Rust (still a work in progress).
-I work on this project for fun when I have the time.
+I like working on this project for fun when I have free time.
 It is called Panda because:
 - pandas are black and white like a chess board
 - pandas are pretty cool
 - red pandas are also pretty cool, and they are orange (like Rust)